Lodestar

 Clothing is a layering system, not a single heavy coat.
 The wind off the Baltic in Tallinn in February is the primary discomfort factor, not the air temperature alone; a windproof outer layer over a warm mid-layer is more effective than a single thick coat in still air.
 Waterproof footwear with grip soles is required for November through March; Estonians regard anyone slipping on ice as mildly insufficiently equipped rather than as the victim of bad luck.
 Wool base layers are commonly worn from November onwards.

-Vitamin D supplementation is a clinical standard, not a lifestyle choice.
-Start in October and continue through April.
-Estonian pharmacies stock standard 1,000-4,000 IU capsules cheaply and without prescription.
-Light therapy lamps (10,000 lux, 20-30 minutes in the morning) are effective for managing seasonal energy dips and are widely used; they cost €40-80 and are available from large pharmacies and online retailers.
+Vitamin D supplementation is a clinical standard here rather than a lifestyle choice: start in October and continue through April, and Estonian pharmacies sell it cheaply without prescription.
+Light therapy lamps are widely used for the seasonal energy dip and are sold in large pharmacies and online.

 Heating in Tallinn city apartments is handled by district heating and is typically not in the tenant's direct control; the building's thermal management is the landlord's or building association's responsibility.
 What residents can control is ventilation and humidity.
 Dry indoor air from November through March benefits from a humidifier in the bedroom.
 Blackout curtains or a sleep mask are genuinely necessary in June and July: the White Nights sky never goes dark enough for unaided sleep in a non-blacked-out room.